 The evolution of abundances of chemical species $x_s = n_s/n$ is determined by a set of chemical reactions:

-Here $k_\mr{2body,s}^{ij}$, $k_\mr{gr,s}^i$, $k_\mr{cr,s}^i$, and $k_{\gamma, \mr{s}}^i$ are the rates for two-body, grain surface, cosmic ray and photo-dissociation reactions listed in Tables \ref{table:chem1} and \ref{table:chem2} that have species $s$ either as a reactant or product. $x_i$ and $x_j$ are the abundance of corresponding reactant species, and the sign is negative if $x_s$ is a reactant of the chemical reaction, and positive if $x_s$ is a product.
-The chemical reactions in Equation (\ref{eq:chem_react}) and the energy evolution in Equation (\ref{eq:e_g}), gives a coupled ODE (ordinary differential equation) system of 13 variables (12 independently calculated species and 1 energy equation).
-The derived species ($\Ho$, $\He$, $\CI$, $\OI$, $\Si$ and $\mr{e}$) are not directly calculated from Equation \ref{eq:chem_react}, but from the conservation of atomic nuclei and charge.
-To efficiently solve this set of stiff ODEs, we use the open source CVODE package \citep{CVODE}, which adopts a method of implicit backward differentiation formulas (BDFs).
+Here $k_\mr{2body,s}^{ij}$, $k_\mr{gr,s}^i$, $k_\mr{cr,s}^i$, and $k_{\gamma, \mr{s}}^i$ are the rates for the two-body, grain surface, cosmic-ray and photodissociation reactions listed in Tables \ref{table:chem1} and \ref{table:chem2} that have species $s$ either as a reactant or product. $x_i$ and $x_j$ are the abundance of the corresponding reactant species, and the sign is negative if $x_s$ is a reactant of the chemical reaction and positive if $x_s$ is a product.
+The chemical reactions in Equation (\ref{eq:chem_react}) and the energy evolution in Equation (\ref{eq:e_g}) give a coupled ODE (ordinary differential equation) system of 13 variables (12 independently calculated species and 1 energy equation).
+The derived species ($\Ho$, $\He$, $\CI$, $\OI$, $\Si$, and $\mr{e}$) are not directly calculated from Equation \ref{eq:chem_react}, but from the conservation of atomic nuclei and charge.
+To efficiently solve this set of stiff ODEs, we use the open-source CVODE package \citep{CVODE}, which adopts a method of implicit backward differentiation formulas.

-\section{Code test and comparison}
+\section{Code Test and Comparison}

 In this section, we test the agreement between the greatly simplified chemical network in this paper and a PDR code with much more sophisticated chemistry and radiation transfer.
-We also compare with the widely-used original \citetalias{NL1999} network, and point out the importance of our modifications.
+We also compare with the widely used original \citetalias{NL1999} network and point out the importance of our modifications.